redrum-llik/TeamCity-Terraform-Plugin/README.md

 * `terraform.version` exists
 * `tfenv.version` exists

-## Prefixed parameters
+## System parameters

-Any system build parameter which starts with the `system.terraform.` prefix will be exported into a temporary JSON file.
+If a corresponding option is enabled, system build parameters will be exported into a temporary JSON file.
 This file will be supplied as the `-var-file` value.
-This allows easily passing a TeamCity parameter into the execution context.
+The dots (`.`) in parameter name are replaced with underscores (`_`) to provide a valid variable identifier.
+If an additional arguments field does contain the `-var-file` argument too, this option should be turned off.